Unlocking the Paradox of Healthcare Innovation Financing

 Healthcare providers and organizations need funding to operate and innovate.
 However, current funding strategies can make it difficult for them to adopt new models of care, especially when it comes to improving care integration.
 These strategies can discourage the implementation of evidence-based healthcare delivery and hinder the adoption of new technology or workforce configurations.
 We need to revisit how we fund healthcare providers to improve the quality of care.

-Many innovative projects and ideas have been delayed due to a lack of funding.
+Many innovative projects and ideas have been delayed due to lackingcritical funding.
 The adoption of rapid molecular tests for hospital infection control continually faces cost pressure because infection control is not reimbursed.
-The proven pathway to implementing a test, for example, starts with the reimbursement code, and cost and volume information.
-If there isn’t reimbursement, the project is delayed, at a minimum.
+For example, the proven pathway to test implementation starts with the reimbursement code and cost and volume information.
+If there isn’t reimbursement, the project is at least delayed.

 How Funding Models Influence Healthcare Delivery